JoelLefkowitz/paths/docs/main.md

 //   tail("//a/b/c") -> "//a/b"
 ```

-However its python equivalent actually produces a different and unexpected result:
+However its python equivalent produces a different and unexpected result which this library deviates from in the interest of consistency:

 ```py
 os.path.split(os.path.normpath("//a/b/c"))[0] -> "//a/b/"